csci3250-2019/student-1155112410/README.md

 ### What I have did

-  - A FYP which is a healthcare solution (Which has been featured in 2017 - 2018 JOS Innovation Award final)
+  - A FYP of healthcare solution (Which has been featured in 2017 - 2018 JOS Innovation Award final)
   - [A simple URL shortener using node.js, mongoDB and Docker](https://github.com/mynameiskenlee/simple-url-shortener)

 ## What I would like to do in the future